I have written a few articles recently on the subject of guest account and MSDB Database. Here’s a quick list of these articles:

 A: Lots of bad things will happen.
 Error 916 – Logins can connect to this instance of SQL Server but they do not have specific permissions in a database to receive the permissions of the guest user.

 Q: How can I determine if the guest user is enabled or disabled for any specific database?

 A: There are many ways to do this.
-Make sure that you run each of these methods with the context of the database.
-For an example for msdb database, you can run the following code:
+Make sure that you run each of these methods in the context of the database.
+For an example of msdb database, you can run the following code: